praxisnyc/praxisnyc.github.io/content/article/state-of-praxis-1223.md

 category: article
 date: 2023-12-07
 ---
-Praxis is a fuzzy cloud, a glory hole, a portal to the stars, an epic twirl in the middle of the dancefloor.
+Praxis is a fuzzy cloud, a portal to the stars, an epic twirl in the middle of the dancefloor.

 Praxis has taken many forms over the past 6 years -- book club, design collective, queens of the scene, think tank, and more -- and as the year closes, we wanted to use this space to muse a bit about what we've been up to over the past year and where we are trying to go in the next.

 # Designers Amongst Designers

 While some of us are more traditional web and graphic designers, others of us are working on service design within the civil society and government space.
 Though we might not understand the specifics of each other's work, over the past year we found that we have been able to support each other and be valuable pairs of eyes and ears to help each other through sticky design challenges or even decide that a certain project is not worth the time and effort.

 We formally rolled out our Soundboard practice in the summer and we look forward to sharing it with you more in the new year.
 We think other groups will find its lightweight structure a useful tool for soliciting feedback and testing the viability of an idea.

 # Exploring The Fediverse